rgilmour70/ic-primo-ve/README.md

 We added three new actions (or "Send To" items) using the `prmSearchResultAvailabilityLineAfter` directive.
 Each of these links to a form on the library web site.
 The code in this repository provides no functionality, just the links.

-* SMS - physical items only
+* SMS - text the current record
 * Not on Shelf - physical items in open stacks only
 * Report a Problem - electronic items only